fhasnur/fhasnur/README.md

 I'm a *Web Enthusiast*.
 I enjoyed developing websites using  *Javascript*.
 I like coding and design.

-- 🌱 I’m currently learning about *fullstack web development* and *fuzzy genetic algorithms*
+- 🌱 I’m currently learning about *fullstack web development*, *fuzzy genetic algorithms* and everything 😅
 - ⚡ Fun fact: like something new, especially about *technology*

 ### Tech Stack